cal-itp/benefits/docs/README.md

 - To enroll for reduced fares as an older adult, U.S. Veteran, or Calfresh cardholder, riders need to [provide personal information to Login.gov](https://benefits.calitp.org/help#login-gov-verify).
 - To enroll for reduced fares as a Medicare cardholder, riders need to [provide personal information to Medicare.gov](https://www.medicare.gov/basics/get-started-with-medicare).
-- Eligible riders need to provide their contactless credit or debit card information to one of our transit processors, [Littlepay](https://benefits.calitp.org/help#littlepay) or [Switchio](https://benefits.calitp.org/help#littlepay), to register their card for reduced fares.
+- Eligible riders need to provide their contactless credit or debit card information to one of our [transit processors](#transit-processors), to register their card for reduced fares.

 None of that information is accessible to the Benefits system/team.